-My mother died a year ago so she missed out on our last Thanksgiving and Christmas.
-One of her time honored traditions was to serve a pumpkin cake each year, for both of these holidays, with her special toasted coconut frosting.
+One of my mother’s time honored traditions was to serve a pumpkin cake each year, for both Thanksgiving and Christmas, with her special toasted coconut frosting.

-The cake is super moist and delicious with the lovely flavor of fall pumpkins.
+The pumpkin spice cake is super moist and delicious with the lovely flavor of fall pumpkins.
 The top of the cake is iced with a normal butter cream frosting, but it has the special surprise of being sprinkled with oven toasted coconut.

 But he definitely makes an exception for this great tasting cake, and it is always included on our Thanksgiving table with pride.

 So, let’s get down to business.
 No messing around.
 This is one of my FAVORITE cakes.
 It is moist and full of pumpkin flavor.
 It tastes fabulous on its own, but add the frosting?
 Oh my goodness – perfection in a pan!

 To start the cake, combine all of the dry ingredients in a large bowl and whisk them well.
 Mum used to re-sift all of her dry goods but I find that whisking them is quicker and still gives a light textured cake.

 In the bowl of a stand mixer, add the sugar, oil and canned pumpkin.
 Mix well, and then beat in the eggs, one at a time.

 Next comes the flour mixture.
 Just like I do with any cake, I added it gradually, mixing well between each addition.

 The cake goes into a prepared 9 x 13″ pan and then into a preheated 350º oven for 45-50 minutes.